 More often, homeowners want a great looking roof that blends in with the home and roof styles around them.
 Consider what look best suits your home’s style and your family’s personality.

-*IKO is pleased to present this rating for the sole purpose of enabling homeowners to obtain a discount on their home insurance premiums, if available in their area.
-This rating is not to be construed as any type of express or implied warranty or guarantee of the impact performance of this shingle by the manufacturer, supplier or installer.
+*This impact rating is solely for the purpose of enabling residential property owners to obtain a reduction in their residential insurance premium, if available.
+It is not to be construed as any type of express or implied warranty or guarantee of the impact performance against hail, of this shingle by the manufacturer, supplier or installer.
+Damage from hail is not covered under the limited warranty.
+For further details concerning the FM 4473 standards, visit the FM Approvals website.

 Some roofing materials (particularly tiles made of heavy materials such as clay or concrete) may require additional structural support for the installed roof system.
 Consult the roofing contractor, product installation specifications and/or a qualified structural engineer if you’re thinking of using a heavy material.